Dilly Dally

-Dilly Dally were a Canadian alternative rock band from Toronto.
+Dilly Dally was a Canadian alternative rock band from Toronto.
 The band consisted of Enda Monks (rhythm guitar and vocals), Liz Ball (lead guitar), Annie Jane Marie (bassist) and Benjamin Reinhartz (drummer).
 They announced their breakup on March 2, 2023.

 Dilly Dally released three singles, one 7" ("Candy Mountain", 2014) and two full-length albums, Sore (2015) and Heaven (2018).

 History

 Early years (2009–2014)

 Dilly Dally was formed in 2009 by childhood friends Enda Monks and Liz Ball.
 Monks and Ball met while in high school in Newmarket, Ontario, just outside of Toronto.
-The two self-taught guitarists were determined to start a band, and developed their sound through years of playing shows in the Toronto alternative and punk scenes.
+The two self-taught guitarists were determined to start a band and developed their sound through years of playing shows in the Toronto alternative and punk scenes.
 The band is known for their signature guitar tones as well as Monk's raspy vocals.

 Monks and Ball self-released the band's first single, "Next Gold", in 2013 with an alternate rhythm section.
 In 2013, Benjamin Reinhartz (drummer) and Annie Jane Marie (bassist) joined the project: the new musicians helped solidify the band's sound.
 In 2014, Buzz Records (Canada) and Fat Possum Records (United States) released their first 7", "Candy Mountain", but there was limited public interest in the band.

 After a positive Pitchfork review of the "Next Gold" single, Dilly Dally's notoriety increased internationally.